Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 -- Ensure that you have headphones connected to your laptop and that you are able to hear sound through your headphones when you use Google Meet.
-Please note that you can test to ensure that your sound is working by visiting this site and creating a sample Google Meet of which you are the only member:
+Please note that you can test to ensure that your sound is working by visiting the following site and creating a sample Google Meet of which you are the only member:

 https://meet.google.com/